 There is no benefit to submitting your application early as the admissions process only begins on 16 October when the applications have been received from UCAS.
 No decisions about interviews are made until all applications have been assessed.

-While the below outlines the typical route to entry to the MBChB programme, alternative routes may be available to you if you satisfy the necessary criteria.
+While the below outlines the typical route to entry to the MBChB programme, alternative routes may be available to you if you satisfy the necessary criteria, to find out more select "other qualifications" or "alternative qualification" from the coursefinder dropdown menu.

 We assess your application form against academic criteria, considering both your past and any predicted grades.
 We also consider your Biomedical Admissions Test (BMAT) score.